raviatkumar/Brain-Tumor-Classification/README.md

 ## Prevalence:
 Brain tumors are relatively rare compared to other types of cancers, accounting for about 1-2% of all cancer diagnoses.

-The prevalence can vary by age, with certain types of brain tumors more common in children and others more prevalent in adults.

 ## Global Incidence:
 The incidence of brain tumors varies globally, with differences in rates among countries and populations.

-It is estimated that there are around 8 to 10 cases of primary brain tumors per 100,000 people annually.

 ## Common Causes: